 La Donna Musicale Performers Biographies

 Laury Gutiérrez, viola da gamba, was born in Venezuela, holds degrees from Indiana University and Longy School of Music, and did doctoral work in historical performance at Boston University.
 Praised as a “first-rate” instrumentalist by the Boston Globe, she is the founding director of both La Donna Musicale, an internationally acclaimed ensemble that specializes in the performance of early music by women composers, and Rumbarroco, a Latin-Baroque fusion ensemble.
 She has been a featured guest artist–lecturer at Harvard University, Brandeis University, and Simmons College, a Fellow at the Radcliffe Institute at Harvard University, and is currently a resident scholar at the Brandeis University Women’s Studies Research Center.
 Early Music America awarded her their first Thomas Zajac Memorial Scholarship (2021).
-She was also cited as Exemplary Leader in the category of Arts by the Venezuelan community in Massachusetts, confirmed by the City of Boston.
+She was also cited as an Exemplary Leader in the Arts category by the Venezuelan community in Massachusetts, confirmed by the City of Boston.

 Katherine Shao is a keyboard player, composer, and performance artist of Baroque, Classical, and contemporary music, including jazz.
 She has also played multiple roles in performance art, including production, theatrical staging, sound design, management, and media editing.
-After receiving a Master of Music from Indiana University, she co-founded two envelope-pushing groups: Bimbetta, a quintet of singers and instrumentalists that intertwined humor, contemporary culture, and feminism with the music of 17th- and 18th-century Europe; and American Baroque, an award-winning ensemble specializing in commissioning new pieces for period instruments.
-She has performed and recorded with Orchestra of St. Luke’s, San Francisco Symphony, and Philharmonia Baroque Orchestra.
-Over the past decade she has turned her focus to jazz piano, performing and recording her own compositions, which blend soundscapes, jazz, and modern beats.
+After receiving a Master of Music from Indiana University, she co-founded two envelope-pushing groups: Bimbetta, a quintet of singers and instrumentalists that intertwined humor, contemporary culture, and feminism with the music of 17th- and 18th-century Europe, and American Baroque, an award-winning ensemble specializing in commissioning new pieces for period instruments.
+She has performed and recorded with the Orchestra of St. Luke’s, San Francisco Symphony, and Philharmonia Baroque Orchestra.
+Over the past decade, she has turned her focus to jazz piano, performing and recording her own compositions, which blend soundscapes, jazz, and modern beats.
 Currently, she is also a member of the contemporary music ensembles Cosmic Gothic and Cassandra Lee and the Acoustic Project.